myekul/combined-leaderboard/README.md

 ## How it works
 This website uses three database API systems:
 - **Speedrun.com** API is used to extract data from the SRC database.
-    - Cuphead, SM64, Titanfall 2
 - **Google Sheets** API is used to extract data from spreadsheets.
-    - Cuphead, Tetris
 - **Firebase** API is used to cache and organize data from SRC.
-    - Cuphead

 Google Charts API is also used to create graphs.

 ## Rank calculation
 Each player recieves a score (out of 100) and a letter grade, which are determined by a few things:
 - Run times compared to world record times
     - Early implementations used place rankings and percentile averages.
-This combined leaderboard directly compares times to preserve granular data and keep things fair and competitive.
+Instead of that, this combined leaderboard directly compares times to preserve granular data and keep things fair and competitive.
-    - e.g. Cuphead: In 1.1+, myekul has a 30:36 and Grondious has a 27:19.
+    - e.g. Cuphead: In 1.1+, myekul has a 29:54 and Grondious has a 27:19.
-        - The calculation would be 27:19/30:36.
+        - The calculation would be 27:19/29:54.
-        - myekul would recieve an 89.25% (B+) for this category.
+        - myekul would recieve a 91.36% (A-) for this category.
     - e.g. SM64: In 16 Star, simply has a 15:56 and Suigi has a 14:35.
         - The calculation would be 14:35/15:56.
-        - simply would recieve an 91.5% (A-) for this category.
+        - simply would recieve a 91.5% (A-) for this category.
 - Missing categories
     - If a player is missing categories, they will recieve a score penalty.
     - Here is the formula for this penalty: